ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Reviews

 All pull requests must be reviewed.
 The Arm Mbed CI bot determines the most suitable person to review the pull request (based on the files changed) and tags that person accordingly.
-Specific, a PR creator can request reviewers by @ tagging people or teams in the *Reviewers* section of the pull request template.
+A PR creator can request specific reviewers by @ tagging people or teams in the *Reviewers* section of the pull request template.
 For example, @personA @TeamB.

 GitHub dismisses a reviewer's status after any change to the pull request commit history (such as adding a new commit or rebasing).
 Smaller changes, such as documentation edits or rebases on top of latest master, only require additional review by maintainers.
 Their approval is sufficient because a team assigned as a reviewer already approved the pull request.

 Label: `needs: review`
 Time: 3 days for reviewers to leave feedback after the maintainers add the "needs: review" label.

-#### The CI (Continuous Integration) testing
+#### The Continuous Integration (CI) testing

 There are many [CI systems available](../contributing/workflow.html#guidelines-for-github-pull-requests) for testing Mbed OS pull requests and braches.
 Which CI tests we run against a particular pull request depends on the effect that pull request has on the code base.
-Irrespective of which CI tests run, Mbed OS has an all green policy, meaning that all the CI jobs that are triggered must pass before we merge the pull request.
+Irrespective of which CI tests run, Mbed OS has an all-green policy, meaning that all the CI jobs that are triggered must pass before we merge the pull request.

 Label: `needs: CI`
 Time: 1 day for CI to complete and report back results.